jampaniuday/OCI-Notes/Net-Networking.md

 A Gateway is not required to access Public OCI Services such as Object Storage - see Service Gateway

+## Route Tables

+Route traffic out of the VCN

+There is one Route Table per subnet.

+It is used only when the destination is not within current CIDR block.

+Routing Rules consist of:

+- Destination CIDR block
+- Route Target (the next hop) for the traffic that matches that CIDR

+### Service Gateway

+Service Gateway traffic never traverses the internet (are there any exceptions?)

+This traffic is on the OCI Fabric

+## IP Addressing

+### IP Ranges

+Recommendations as per RFC 1918

+- 10.0.0.0/8
+- 172.16/12
+- 192.168/16

+Allowable OCI VCN size range is from /16 to /30

+ed.
+This seems to conflict with instructions to use RFC 1918, as the largest OCI VCN supported is /16

 ### Public IP Address

 An IP address that can be routed on the internet.